 The RFCA delivered a £20,000 project to replace a roof at Batley’s Army Reserve Centre.
 Other projects carried out by the RFCA during the period included the renovation of a catering store at Churchill Barracks in Leeds and early preparations for the transfer of reserves from Sheffield’s Somme Barracks to Endcliffe Hall by next summer.

 We promoted the role of reserves among businesses and communities

-During the first six months, we showcased the role of reserves in the the region via our communications channels with employers and the wider community, supporting major national initiatives such as Reserves Day and Armed Forces Week as well as support for the Armed Forces Covenant and participation in the Defence Employer Recognition Scheme.
+During the first six months, we showcased the role of reserves in the the region via our communications channels with employers and the wider community, supporting major national initiatives such as Reserves Day and Armed Forces Week in addition to support for the Armed Forces Covenant and participation in the Defence Employer Recognition Scheme.

 We improved understanding of and interest in the role of reserves in the community by featuring positive stories on our website, newsletters and social media channels.
 Bricklayer Samantha Dickson’s success in becoming 4th Battalion The Yorkshire Regiment’s first female reserve infantry soldier was one of several pieces of content that underlined the role of reserves during the period.

-As well as events to honour Yorkshire and the Humber’s top cadets, the region’s four Lord-Lieutenant Awards ceremonies, organised by the RFCA, were an opportunity to pay tribute to military volunteers – cadet force adult volunteers and reserves.
-Pictured is reserve Captain Aimee Charnell, A Squadron, 212 Field Hospital, meeting Her Majesty’s Lord Lieutenant of West Yorkshire Mr Ed Anderson ahead of being presented with her award.
+In addition to events to honour Yorkshire and the Humber’s top cadets, the region’s four Lord-Lieutenant Awards ceremonies, organised by the RFCA, were an opportunity to pay tribute to military volunteers – cadet force adult volunteers and reserves.
+Pictured is reserve Major Aimee Charnell, A Squadron, 212 Field Hospital, meeting Her Majesty’s Lord-Lieutenant of West Yorkshire Mr Ed Anderson ahead of being presented with her award.